Skip to content

 Best VR Games for iPhone in 2026: 4 Picks That Still Run

-We tested four VR games for iPhone with a $15 Cardboard viewer on iPhone 14 in 2026.
-See which titles still run, which feel stale, and what to expect.
+Four VR games for iPhone still run in 2026 inside a $15 Cardboard viewer.
+See which titles work, which feel stale, and exactly what gear you need.

 VR games for iPhone are a shrinking category in 2026.
 Apple shifted its attention to Vision Pro, Google open-sourced and walked away from Cardboard, and most iPhone-side VR titles haven’t been updated in three or four years.
-The four games below still install on a current iPhone, still work inside a $15 Cardboard viewer, and still deliver a usable session of head-tracked mobile VR.
+The four games below still install on a current iPhone, still support a $15 Cardboard viewer, and still offer a usable session of head-tracked mobile VR.

 Treat this as a snapshot of what’s left, not a forward-looking platform.

-- We tested VR X-Racer, InCell VR, Fractal Combat X, and Final Kick VR on an iPhone 14 running iOS 17.5 with a $15 Cardboard-style headset.
+• VR X-Racer, InCell VR, Fractal Combat X, and Final Kick VR all still install on a current iPhone and run inside a $15 Cardboard-style headset.

 #How Does VR on iPhone Actually Work?